pdoehle/swc-notes/sql-ecol.md

 - Filter and order results of a query based on aggregate functions.
 - Employ aliases to assign new names to items in a query.
 - Save a query to make a new table.
-- Apply filters to find missing values in SQL.

 ### `COUNT` and `GROUP BY`
 - SQL has several aggregate functions (functions that compile all the data together and give a single result).